 Virginia Department of Environmental Quality

-Water Quality Attainment and Standards and Monitoring: There are several current efforts to address the water quality standards attainment and monitoring outcome.
+Water Quality Attainment and Standards and Monitoring Outcome: There are several current efforts to address the water quality standards attainment and monitoring outcome.
 The CBP oversees the tidal and nontidal monitoring networks, which are used to (1) assess in tidal waters relative to established water quality standards and (2) measure nitrogen, phosphorus and sediment in the watershed to help determine if practices are reducing loads to the Bay and in the watershed.

 The tidal monitoring network is a cooperative effort between EPA, Maryland and Virginia.
 The watershed monitoring is a partnership between USGS, EPA and all seven Bay watershed jurisdictions.
 The primary monitoring gaps include (1) more frequent measures and greater spatial resolution of dissolved oxygen and chlorophyll-a to assess criteria attainment, (2) expanding annual spatial coverage for water clarity acres assessments to the Bay-wide scale, and (3) more localized monitoring in watershed areas to assess effects of BMPs.
 The CBP water quality monitoring is coordinated through STAR and more information on the networks and efforts to address the gaps are in the Management Approach and Monitoring Progress sections of this document.

+UPDATE FOLLOWING TEXT WITH SUCCESS portion of narrative: question 1

 To support the Bay TMDL’s midpoint assessment, USGS and the University of Maryland Center for Environmental Science (UMCES) provided leadership and worked with the STAR team to coordinate efforts of with multiple investigators on projects to assess and explain water quality conditions.
 Their objectives are to:

 Analyze water quality trends in the Bay and its watershed.